sborms/leaguescheduler/README.md

 Alternatively, you can execute `make 2rr` which runs the above example.

 See `2rr --help` (and the research paper mentioned at the top) for more information about all the available arguments.
+You can also specify a `.json` configuration file and use that as (only) CLI input.

 To more freely play around, you can also import the core classes in your own Python script or notebook: